Cora De Leon

-During her 20 years of clinical and research experience, her clinical work focused primarily on depressive disorders and child bereavement.
+Cora de Leon is a Clinical Assistant Professor at NYU Silver, and is Coordinator of the School’s Westchester Campus.
+Professor de Leon has more than two decades of clinical and research experience, and her work has focused primarily on depressive disorders and child bereavement.
 She is interested in how research informs policy, particularly in the area of tobacco use.
-Ms. de Leon has been a member of multiple research teams, examining such topics as rates of affective disorders in primary care facilities for men, effectiveness of short term treatments for depression, and testing a cognitive behavioral intervention among active drug users.
+Professor de Leon has been a member of multiple research teams, examining such topics as rates of affective disorders in primary care facilities for men, effectiveness of short term treatments for depression, and testing a cognitive behavioral intervention among active drug users.

 In addition to teaching, Professor de Leon has recently completed work as a member of a multi-site research team, funded by the Michael J. Fox Foundation.
 The research examined potential associations between Parkinson’s Disorder and affective disorders.
 Professor de Leon also is a member of the Sarah Lawrence Institutional Review Board.

 She currently coordinates Silver’s Westchester MSW program and is working towards her PhD in Social Work, with a focus on tobacco policy and childhood mental illness.